wasniksudesh/MAVIMINI/README.md

 Instructions -
 for using webcam or picamera with raspberry pi - 1)attach webcam/picamera and movidius stick.
-2)assuming the graph folder is in the same directory - run the pyhton command - python3 final-python-code-using-Picamera.py --graph graphs/mobilenetgraph
+2)assuming the graph folder is in the same directory - run the python command - python3 final-python-code-using-Picamera.py --graph graphs/mobilenetgraph

 If you want to run a video and detect frame by frame - please input path in the python file.